MA pharmacy - Chapter 8, 2022 UnitedHealthcare Administrative Guide

 The member pays 100% of our contracted rate with the pharmacy if this amount is less than the member’s applicable copayment/coinsurance for the prescription.
 This process does not apply to excluded medications.

 Refer to the exceptions process included in the following section for the coverage criteria of a non-formulary or non-covered drug.

 MA Part D members

 OptumRx® follows the coverage determination timelines as established by CMS.
 We must complete standard coverage determinations within 72 hours of receipt of request or prescriber’s supporting statement for exceptions.
 OptumRx must complete expedited coverage determinations within 24 hours of receipt of request or prescriber’s supporting statement for exceptions.

-OptumRx asks for more information from the prescriber, or their designee, and the member if needed, and sends notification of the resulting case decision.
+OptumRx may ask for more information from the prescriber or their designee.
+We may also ask the member if needed and send notification of the resulting case decision.

 Different types of requests include:

 Prior authorization (PA).

 Step therapy (ST).